My Ubuntu Linux boots into a black screen: GUIDE

 This package is very important.
 It’s the interface between user space and the kernel driver.
 It’s used when switching resolution, setting up new screens, multiple monitors.

-If a distro maintainer screwed up, they may have upgraded the Kernel version but forgot to update libdrm to add support for the new driver features or changes added in the new Kernel; which can cause your display to fail.
+If a distro maintainer screwed up, they may have upgraded the Kernel version but forgot to update libdrm which added support for the new driver features or changes in the new Kernel; which can cause your display to fail.
 Though this should be rare.

 Sometimes the opposite can happen and libdrm got upgraded and tries to use a feature the current Kernel does not provide.
-This should never happen since libdrm should detect the presence of such feature.
+This should never happen since libdrm should detect the presence of missing features and avoid them.
 But if everything would be perfect, your display wouldn’t have shown up black, would it?

 Userspace: Mesa

 Mesa is a big project.
-And has a lot of components.
-It handles OpenGL drivers, DRM, Vulkan, VAAPI and more.
+As a project, it has a lot of components: OpenGL drivers, DRM, Vulkan, VAAPI and more.
 However often when we talk about “Mesa”, we are referring about the OpenGL drivers or the Vulkan ones.

 I’m gonna skip Vulkan since, at the time of writing, it is not necessary to boot into Graphical Mode.